-Despite a local campaign to save the theatre, which was led by the co-founder of the Liverpool Everyman Theatre, Alan Durband, the theatre closed.
 Sadly, two weeks before it was to receive a £60,000 renovation, a fire spread across the building causing extensive damage, resulting in the theatre’s demolition in 1976.
+Despite a local campaign to save the theatre, which was led by the co-founder of the Liverpool Everyman Theatre, Alan Durband, the theatre was lost.

 Architect John Cunningham designed the building’s interior upon ship’s quarters with cabins.
 Despite its role in creating one of the world’s most successful commercial ports, the Liverpool Sailors’ Home closed its doors in 1969.
-Much to the dismay of the city, the home was demolished between 1974 and 1975, with the site derelict until the construction of John Lewis at Liverpool One.
+Much to the dismay of the city, the home was demolished between 1974 and 1975, and Liverpool One’s John Lewis now sits atop the original site.

 Interestingly, photographer Steve Howe discovered huge pieces of finely sculpted stonework from the building, when examining the remaining brickwork in 2004.
 He reported the discovery to the Merseyside Maritime Museum.
 Unfortunately, soon after the report, the stones mysteriously vanished from the site and their whereabouts are still unknown.